victoriest/victoriest.github.io/_drafts/2017-03-03-CLOJURE-for-the-BRAVE-and-TRUE-Chapter-02[译].md

   ([number]
      (inc number)))
      ```

-The 0-arity body returns a wise quote, and the 1-arity body increments a number.
-Most likely, you wouldn’t want to write a function like this, because it would be confusing to have two function bodies that are completely unrelated.

 Clojure also allows you to define variable-arity functions by including a rest parameter, as in “put the rest of these arguments in a list with the following name.”
 The rest parameter is indicated by an ampersand (&), as shown at ➊: